NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 = Introduction and Motivation

-Tabletop war-gaming is a popular hobby that is quickly gaining popularity, however, with a high barrier to entry, it remains niche and inaccessible to many.
+Tabletop war-gaming is a popular hobby which has recently seen a surge in popularity during the COVID-19 pandemic, however, with a high barrier to entry, it remains niche and inaccessible to many.
 The rules to tabletop war-games can be complex and difficult to learn.
 This can be daunting for new players, putting them off the hobby as well as causing disagreement between seasoned players over rules interpretations.

 Some of the most popular war-gaming systems are produced by _Games Workshop_ @gw-size.
 One of their more popular systems, _Warhammer 40k_, has a core rule-book of 60 pages @40k-rules and the simplified version of another game system, _Kill Team_, is a rather dense three page spread @kt-lite-rules.
 This complexity can be off putting to new players.
 Many tabletop / boardgames suffer from a players first few games taking significantly longer than is advertised due to needing to constantly check the rules.